ojplg/legup/README.md

 Features to work on

-* Match different names between PDFs and HTML (started) ** Display all results
+* Match different names between PDFs and HTML (started)
-** Display unmatched/uncollated votes
+ * Display all results
-* Save results from parsing vote results
+ * Display unmatched/uncollated votes
 * Add overrides to DB and make CRUD screens